sanjaalcorps/NepaliNLPWebApp/README.md

 7. Word Cloud Generation for Nepali Text
 8. 1 Billion Nepali high quality Nepali Sentences {HIGH AMBITION / ACHIEVABLE}
 9. Automated bots(chats, recommendations, etc)  in Nepali Language (If you didn't know, Bots are new things, replacing apps)
+10. Simple Question Answer Web (Machine Generated Question Answer Based on Data Fed.
+E.g. Who is the current prime minister of Nepal?
+XYZ).
+Chatbot could be used instead of apps.
+For example, you type in questions to a chat bot, they will answer you.

 <b>What do I have that is not on the github?</b><br/>